section-engineering-education/engineering-education/content/articles/python-for-robotics/index.md

 **Сhаins аnd geаrs**

-Chain and gears are mechanical components that provide a system for transmitting rotational motion from one location to another while also having the ability to change them.
+Chain and gears are mechanical components that provide a system for transmitting rotational motion from one location to another while also changing them.
 The number of teeth on each gear determines the size difference between them.

 **Belts аnd рulleys**